grindsa/acme2certifier/docs/dns-persist-01.md

 - A single TXT record can enable issuance for all subdomains under a base domain.
 - If an attacker can set or persistently control the TXT record, they can obtain wildcard certificates for the entire domain tree.

-## Recommendations

-- Use only in controlled environments or for specific automation scenarios.
-- Monitor and audit DNS TXT records used for persistent authorization.
-- Prefer `dns-01` for high-security or public CA deployments.
-- If enabling wildcard support, ensure you have strong DNS change controls and monitoring.
-- Keep account URI values stable per automation identity and rotate records deliberately.

 ## Status